vibbits/gentle-hands-on-python/dodona/reading-exercises/loops/description/description.en.md

 Imagine having to type out all the indexes in a list that contains 100 elements!
 Then imagine if you had to change the size of the list... that's a LOT OF WORK!!!

-Lets use our new knowledge of loops to try to play the Fizz Buzz game again.
-This time, checking each number as we come accross it in a loop.

 [^1]: [Zen of Python](https://www.python.org/dev/peps/pep-0020/)